 On some occasions the employer’s insurer may dispute that your injury relates to your work place activities and in these circumstances it may be necessary to appeal to the Workers Compensation Regulator.
 Southside Legal can advise you of all your rights in this regard.

 Claims for compensation for a work place injury can be complex and again you should contact Southside Legal as soon as possible as there are strict time limits for making a claim.

 Make A Free Enquiry

-Call us now on 07 5598 3266 or complete the Quick Enquiry on the right hand side of this page and we will be delighted to help you.
+Call us now on 07 5598 3266 or click on the “enquire now” tab on the right hand side of this page and we will be delighted to help you.

 In some instances, insurance companies will accept that their customer is at fault and will wish to settle the claim made as soon as possible.
 In those instances, claims can sometimes be finalised within a few months.
 However, if the defendant insurer wishes to defend the proceedings, the matter can take longer to finalise.
 We utilise mediation procedures as soon as possible in an effort to resolve matters as quickly as we can.
 However, if no agreement is reached and it is necessary to go to court, some cases can take a few years.

 How can I afford to pay solicitors’ fees?

 If we believe your prospects of success are good, there is a high probability we will agree to act on the basis that our professional costs are not paid until the successful conclusion of your matter.
 If in your first consultation we advise you that your prospects of success are not good and you did not want to proceed with the matter, we will not charge you for our time.